 Clackamas Water Environment Services (WES) owns and operates the Fischer’s Forest Park large onsite septic system (LOSS).
-The LOSS serves an area consisting of 26 homes on three cul-de-sac streets.
+The LOSS serves a community consisting of 26 homes on three cul-de-sac streets.

 The evaluations identified many deficiencies in the system:

-- Some locations where pipes enter the concrete structures have degraded, which allows groundwater into the system and can cause the system to exceed its treatment capacity.
+- Some locations where pipes enter the concrete structures have degraded, allowing groundwater into the system and can cause the system to exceed its treatment capacity.

 - Some of the concrete structures and cast iron pipes show signs of corrosion that could lead to structural failures if left unattended.